dkowitz/LowCal-Code/docs/ide-integration.md

   - Your active cursor position.
   - Any text you have selected (up to a 16KB limit; longer selections will be truncated).

-- **Native Diffing:** When Qwen suggests code modifications, you can view the changes directly within your IDE's native diff viewer.
+- **Native Diffing:** When LowCal suggests code modifications, you can view the changes directly within your IDE's native diff viewer.
 This allows you to review, edit, and accept or reject the suggested changes seamlessly.

-- **VS Code Commands:** You can access Qwen Code features directly from the VS Code Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`):
+- **VS Code Commands:** You can access LowCal Code features directly from the VS Code Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`):
-  - `Qwen Code: Run`: Starts a new Qwen Code session in the integrated terminal.
+  - `LowCal Code: Run`: Starts a new Qwen Code session in the integrated terminal.
-  - `Qwen Code: Accept Diff`: Accepts the changes in the active diff editor.
+  - `LowCal Code: Accept Diff`: Accepts the changes in the active diff editor.
-  - `Qwen Code: Close Diff Editor`: Rejects the changes and closes the active diff editor.
+  - `LowCal Code: Close Diff Editor`: Rejects the changes and closes the active diff editor.
-  - `Qwen Code: View Third-Party Notices`: Displays the third-party notices for the extension.
+  - `LowCal Code: View Third-Party Notices`: Displays the third-party notices for the extension.

 ## Installation and Setup